Fury of the Congo: Production

-While still a work-in-progress, the film's working title was Jungle Menace.
-Johnny Weissmuller was returned as Jungle Jim for the sixth time.
-The film featured Tamba, a chimpanzee actor, as Jungle Jim's pet.
-The film was directed by William Berke with assistance from Wilbur McGaugh.
-Sam Katzman was in charge of production for Columbia Pictures, while Carroll Young wrote the screenplay.
-Ira Morgan signed on as cinematographer.
-The set decorator was Sidney Clifford.
-Mischa Bakaleinikoff headed the musical direction, and Richard Fantl edited the film.
-Filming took place in late-June 1950.
-Filming locations included Vasquez Rocks and Corriganville.

-Release and reception
+The film's working title was Jungle Menace.
+It is the sixth of the 16-film Jungle Jim series, all of which starred Johnny Weissmuller.
+Filming took place in late June 1950.
+California filming locations included Vasquez Rocks and Corriganville Movie Ranch.

+Reception

 The film was officially released in North American cinemas in February 1951.

-The Hollywood Reporter wrote in its commentary of the film that "Fury of the Congo packs enough excitement and color to please the juvenile and action fans."
+The Hollywood Reporter wrote: "Fury of the Congo packs enough excitement and color to please the juvenile and action fans."
 Variety commented that it was "mediocre filler fare at best", while the Motion Picture Herald described it as "largely juvenile in appeal".